Green Building – The Benefits of Going Green and What it Means for Your Bottom Line

 There is an imbalance because the landlord has no incentive to go green because they are not paying bills.
 The business owner isn’t sure how profitable this is because they will pay lower bills but they don’t get to keep anything they have paid for in case they have to move out.

-It ends up being no one's interested to pay for the improvements.
+It ends up being no one's interested in paying for the improvements.

-Some organizations are developing green leases which can fight this.
+Some organizations are developing green leases that can fight this.
 But for now, the situation isn’t clear when it comes to changes.

 For many companies, the decision to make the change for greener ways has come with lower utility costs.
 Between the electricity, heating, and cooling bills, with these reductions, any company can save a lot of money.